Website Carbon API

 Currently the only valid value for this is 2, relating to the methodology and calculations being used up to 19 April 2022.

-Details about the current methodology can be found in in the How does it work? part of our Website Carbon Calculator site.
+Details about the current methodology can be found in the How does it work? part of our Website Carbon Calculator site.

 Successful Response